gcallah/MiscWriting/VoiceOfCommunity/voices.md

 without disagreeing."

 In this conversation, the voices of the different modes "take wing and play round one another, responding to each other's movements and provoking one another to fresh exertions."
-I'd rather than being like a contest in which one mode must ultimately be selected the winner, or a voyage which must reach a predetermined destination or be declared a failure, the conversation is instead "an unrehearsed intellectual adventure."
+Rather than being like a contest in which one mode must ultimately be selected the winner, or a voyage which must reach a predetermined destination or be declared a failure, the conversation is instead "an unrehearsed intellectual adventure."

+What might be gained by viewing these different forms of community as being in a conversation, rather than in a competition?
+For one thing, the importance of each communal voice changes as the circumstances of the society encompassing all of them changes.

+The judging the appropriate prominence of a voice, and recognizing at which times it ought to take the lead in the conversation, are pragmatic judgments heavily dependent upon the actual circumstances of the society about which the question is being asked.
+There is no formula to be had that will eliminate the need for practical wisdom in deciding such matters.

-No society without a military community can survive entering into conflict with a society with one.
+For instance, no society without a military community can survive entering into conflict with a society with one.
 So even pacifist ecological communities should recognizing that, without some form of military community sheltering them, their survival is precarious indeed.

+Or when society has been fractured by violent conflict among its members, the voice of the political community might need to become dominant, as it did with Hobbes and his successors.
+Or when society has become widely corrupt and decadent, as happened under a Roman emperor like Nero, it may be the religious community, such as the early Christians, that needs to take the lead in resisting such immorality.
+And always, the ecological community strives to be in the world but not of it, so that it points towards a transcendent city that any real, human city can only approach from a distance.

+Rod Dreher's book **The Benedict Option** is a recent reminder of the value of the ecological community: there are circumstances in which is appropriate for a "remnant" to withdraw from the society around them as much as possible, and by their example, show the possibility of a different way of life.

 States are often suspicious of ecological communities, since the state wants everyone within its borders to participate in political life (even if only as the victim of a totalitarian regime).
 But in most cases, this suspicion is unfounded.